Master's Programme in Molecular Techniques in Life Science

 - 2 years

-- Degree: Degree of Master of Medical Science (120 credits) with a Major in Molecular Life Science.
+- Degree: Master of Medical Science (120 credits) with a Major in Molecular Life Science

 The programme is a unique collaboration between Karolinska Institutet, KTH Royal Institute of Technology and Stockholm University, in the environment of Science for Life Laboratory, Stockholm.
 As a student you receive a comprehensive education in life science emphasising cutting-edge methods in bioinformatic analysis of big data, combined with state-of-the-art techniques used in modern "high throughput" molecular biology and how to translate biological findings into diagnostic tools and novel treatments.